 By John Steffee, CPA | Simon Lever LLP

-John Steffee, CPA, is a partner in the public accounting firm Simon Lever LLP in Lancaster, Pa., and a member of the PICPA CPA Image Enhancement Committee.
+John Steffee, CPA, is a partner in the public accounting firm Simon Lever LLP in Lancaster, Pa.
+Steffee specializes in tax planning for small businesses and individuals.